 - For Shifters in the Center of the Vehicle, Put the Shifter in Manual Mode and Shift It to the Driver Side 6 Times

-In this example, the 2013 Ram with a 5.7L Hemi in this example has a 6-speed transmission with a shifter like the one pictured below.
+The 2013 Ram with a 5.7L Hemi in this example has a 6-speed transmission with a shifter like the one pictured below.

 During your drive, bring the shifter all the way to the bottom and pull to the driver side and release, which puts the vehicle in manual mode.